How Pet-Friendly is St. Augustine?

 Maybe you would like to bring your pet with you but don't want to have to worry about them the whole time you're on vacation.
 In that case, a hotel/daycare service for pets would be an option for you.
 St. Augustine has a couple of doggy care providers who can really show your pup a fun time.

 Pet Paradise is less than five miles from downtown.
-With their webcam service you can check on your pooch any time of day.
+With their webcam service, you can check on your pooch any time of day.
 You might catch them swimming in the bone-shaped pool, having playtime with the friendly staff, or relaxing in their own air-conditioned suite.

-Dog Town USA is another pet hotel that is especially convenient if you are driving in from Jacksonville or points north.
+Dog Town USA is another pet hotel that is especially convenient if you're driving in from Jacksonville or points north.
 Located on US 1, about ten miles north of Historic Downtown St. Augustine, Dog Town USA will pamper your pet with one-on-one playtime, swimming options, and even "fitness classes" on request.

 Things to Do with Pets